-(7) As part of the thirty (30) clock hours, licensed practitioners are required to complete a two (2)-hour course relating to prevention of medical errors, as part of the renewal process.
+[7) As part of the thirty (30) clock hours, licensed practitioners are required to complete a two (2) -hour course relating to prevention of medical errors, as part of the renewal process.
 The course shall be approved by the Board and shall include a study of root-cause analysis, error reduction and prevention, and patient safety.
-If the course is being offered by a facility licensed pursuant to chapter 395, F.S., for its employees, the Board approves one (1) hour of the two (2)-hour course to be specifically related to error reduction and prevention methods used in that facility.
-No more than two (2) hours of continuing education relating to the prevention of medical errors may be applied to the thirty (30) clock hour requirement in subsection (1).
+If the course is being offered by a facility licensed pursuant to chapter 39; E.S., for its employees, the Board approves one (1) hour of the two (2) -hour course to be specifically related to error reduction and prevention methods used in that facility.
+No more than two (3) hours of continuing education relating to the prevention of medical errors may be applied to the thirty (30) clock hour requirement in subsection (1).

-(8) As required by section 456.0301(1)(a), F.S., as part of the thirty (30) clock hours, all certified optometrists registered with the United States Drug Enforcement Administration (DEA) shall complete a two (a) hour course on prescribing controlled substances.
-All such certified optometrists registered with the DEA must complete the course no later than January 31, 2019, and during each subsequent licensure renewal biennium.
-The course may be completed in either a live or online/distance learning format
+[8] As required by section 456 63901(16), ES, as part of the thirty (30) clock hours, all certified optometrists registered with the United States Drug Enforcement Administration (DEA) shall complete a two (3) hour course on prescribing controlled substances, All such certified optometrists registered with the DEA must complete the course no later than January 31, 2019, and during each subsequent licensure renewal biennium.
+The course may be completed the rither a live or online/distance learning from at